Diabetes: The All-We-Need-To-Know Handbook

 Which Specialists Treat T1D and T2D?

 Those would be the endocrinologists.
-That means these are doctors whose specialty is dealing with endocrine disorders.
+That means these are the doctors whose specialty is dealing with endocrine disorders.
 They usually take on diabetes cases as well.
 But those diagnosed with diabetes may also be treated by primary care specialists, including family practice specialists and internists.

 What is Diabetes Treatment?